 For exact ingredient quantities, please see the recipe card below!

-You can use diced chicken thighs in place of chicken breasts if preferred.
-Save yourself time and use a store bought rotisserie chicken for shredded chicken.
+- If you prefer, you can use diced chicken thighs in place of chicken breasts.
+Alternatively, you can save yourself time by using a store-bought rotisserie chicken for shredded chicken.

-Use ground chicken, beef, or use all beans for a vegetarian option.
+- Use ground chicken and beef, or use all beans for a vegetarian option.

-Make it spicier by adding your pepper of choice, using hot green chilies and hot enchilada sauce.
+- To make it spicier, add your pepper of choice, using hot green chilies and hot enchilada sauce.
 You can also add chipotle pepper or crushed red pepper flakes if desired.

 How to Make Chicken Enchiladas